rostislav-sergeenkov/modules_checklist/README.md

  (/admin/reports/modules_checklist_log)

  * who is disabling the module.
- * who is unistalling the module.
+ * who is uninstalling the module.
  * remove 'modules_checklist_log_status_*' variables from DB after disabling the module and then enable it.
 Check log.
  Log entry should be present.